Amos47/2400/Chapter3/Ch03_Basics.md

 - Creates acceptance criteria for the backlog items
 - Is available to answer team members’ questions

-The next role to consider (although the authors of the book from which this brief introduction is taken actually outline the Scrum Master’s role next – I feel this is out of order and take responsibility for this shift in sequence) is the of *Team Member*.
+The next role to consider (although the authors of the book from which this brief introduction is taken actually outline the Scrum Master’s role next – I feel this is out of order and take responsibility for this shift in sequence) is that of *Team Member*.
 The authors have this to say about the role:

-“The role of each and every team member is to help the team deliver potentially shippable product in each sprint.”
-The *sprint* is best understood as one complete vertical sequence in Figure NA, from Requirements to Evaluation.
+>“The role of each and every team member is to help the team deliver potentially shippable product in each sprint.”

+The *sprint* is best understood as one complete vertical sequence in Figure NAPT, from Requirements to Evaluation.
 This “sprint (or iteration) is designed to deliver a working system to the client, albeit mostly incomplete until the project nears completion.
+As such, this resembles prototyping.

 Microsoft, for example, has begun to use Agile to deliver its Visual Studio programming environment.

 [Interested?]( http://arstechnica.com/information-technology/2014/08/how-microsoft-dragged-its-development-practices-into-the-21st-century/) Make sure to read the whole article!

-The Scrum authors continue “Often, the best way for a team member to do this is by contributing work in their area of specialty.
+The Scrum authors continue

+>“Often, the best way for a team member to do this is by contributing work in their area of specialty.
 Other times, however, the team will need them to work outside their area of specialty in order to best move backlog items (aka user stories) from *in progress* to *done.*”

 In a nutshell, the role of Team Member can be summarised as follows.

 The Team Member:

-[Is] responsible for completing user stories to incrementally increase the value of the product Self-organizes to get all of the necessary work done Creates and owns the estimates
+* [Is] responsible for completing user stories to incrementally increase the value of the product
+* Self-organizes to get all of the necessary work done
+* Creates and owns the estimates
-Owns the “ how to do the work” decisions
+* Owns the “ how to do the work” decisions
-Avoids siloed “not my job” thinking
+* Avoids siloed “not my job” thinking

-The final Scrum role to consider is that of Scrum Master.
-The authors write that “While a team’s deliverable is the product, a scrum master’s deliverable is a high-performing, self-organizing team.
+The final Scrum role to consider is that of *Scrum Master*.
+The authors write that

+>“While a team’s deliverable is the product, a scrum master’s deliverable is a high-performing, self-organizing team.
 The scrum master is the team’s good shepherd, its champion, guardian, facilitator, and scrum expert.”

-Further, they offer that “The scrum master is not— we repeat, not— the team’s boss.
+Further, they offer that

+>“The scrum master is not— we repeat, not— the team’s boss.
 This is a peer position on the team, set apart by knowledge and responsibilities not rank.”

-The role of the Scrum Master can be encapsulated as follows: The Scrum Master is a/an:
+The role of the Scrum Master can be encapsulated as follows.

+The Scrum Master is a/an:

 - Scrum expert and adviser
 - Coach